Information criteria for non-normalized models: Information criteria for NCE (NCIC)

 \subsection{Setting and assumptions}

 Suppose we have $N$ i.i.d.~samples $x^{(1)},\dots,x^{(N)}$ from an unknown distribution $q(x)$ and estimate a non-normalized model \eqref{NCEparam} by using NCE with $M$ noise samples $y^{(1)},\dots,y^{(M)}$ from $n(y)$.
 The true distribution $q(x)$ may not be contained in the assumed non-normalized model.
-The parameter $\theta$ in the non-normalized model \eqref{NCEparam} is assumed to be identifiable and have an open parameter space $\Theta \subset \mathbb{R}^{m-1}$.
+The parameter $\theta$ in the non-normalized model \eqref{NCEparam} is assumed to be identifiable and have a compact parameter space $\Theta \subset \mathbb{R}^{m-1}$.